 A software MIDI synthesizer for Windows, which functions as a VSTi plugin.
 Supports both the Yamaha XG and the Roland GS extensions, which is a unique feature of the S-YXG50.
-It is based on the trial version from the Yamaha SOL2 package.
-The full version of this VSTi had never been released, because Yamaha had decided to discontinue support of all its software synthesizers in 2003.
-Fortunately, the trial version have a full version of the S-YXG50 engine, so it is possible to remove the trial restrictions to get a full version.
-In addition to the removed trial restrictions this patch adds the portability (installation and registry keys are not needed), also it uses embedded into the DLL resources the 4MB official wavetable files, which is the best version of wavetable files for the S-YXG50.
+The VSTi was a part of the Yamaha SOL2 package.
+Yamaha discontinued support of this software synthesizer in 2003.
+As it is abandonware now, a portable version of the VSTi was created (installation and registry keys are not required).
+It uses embedded (into DLL resources) official 4MB wavetable files, which is the best version of wavetable files for the S-YXG50.

 Download: yamaha_syxg50_vsti.7z (3.0MB).

 What's new in this patch

 - Installation isn't required.
 SYXG50.DLL reads files from the own directory.

 - Wavetable files are decrypted and stored in the resources of the DLL file.

 - If you remove them from the resources, VSTi will find them in the own directory (SXGBIN41.TBL, SXGWAVE4.TBL).

-- Antidebug, S/N checking and trial mode code were removed.
+- Antidebug, S/N checking and trial mode code is removed.